tsssss/geopack/README.md

 ## Notes on `geopack08` and `T07d`
 The Python version is compatible with both Fortran `geopack05`  and `geopack08`.
-The major change of `geopack08` is that it introduces a new coordinate called `GSW`, which is similar to the widely used `GSM` but more suitable to study the tail physics.
+The major change of `geopack08` is a new coordinate called `GSW`, which is similar to the widely used `GSM` but more suitable to study the tail physics.
 To be backward compatible with `geopack05`, the Python version still uses `GSM` as the major coordinate for vectors.
 However, to keep updated with `geopack08`, the Python version provides a new coordinate transform function `GSWGSM`, so that users can easily switch to their favorite coordinate.
 A new Tsyganenko `T07d` model has been released with a new algorithm.
-Support T07d is under development.
+Support for T07d is under development.

+## Notes on the G and W parameters
+There are two G parameters used as an optional input to the T01 model.
+There definitions are in Tsyganenko (2001).
+Similarly, there are six W parameters used as an optional input to the T04 model, defined in Tsyganenko (2005).
+The python version does not support the calculations of the G and W parameters, because as far as I know, they are rarely used.
+However, users who think this is important are encouraged to contact me.
+I will implement support for them if there are demands.